YOUR GUIDE TO EXCLUSIVELY PUMPING – EVERYTHING YOU NEED TO CONSIDER

 Severe Nipple Damage

 A break from breastfeeding may be required when nipple damage is severe.
-When the nipples heal breastfeeding can resume.
+Breastfeeding can resume once the nipples heal.

 In the early days, it is important to pump the same number of times as a newborn would eat.
 This is going to be a minimum of eight times in a 24-hour period.